matanr1/CTFs/Matrix2021/Reversing/Hatter/hatter.md

 6. The hatter left no traces
 #### number 4 looks suspicious maybe we need to print the buffer and see what we got.

-Inside we can see that print some pic and than call to this function:
+Inside we can see that print some text pic and than call to this function:
 ```c
 FUN_004014a0(4);
 ```
-lets reverse it, we check if DEBUG exist and call another function `FUN_004014d0(4)`,lets reverse this function.
+lets reverse it, we check if DEBUG exists and call another function `FUN_004014d0(4)`,lets reverse this function.
 ```c
 void FUN_004014d0(uint param_1)
 {